RavenGrappling/RavenGrappling.github.io/faq.md

         <div class="accordion-body">
           <p>
             When doing any physical activity, there is always a chance that you might get injured.
-            At our gym, we make your safety our top priority, so you can rest assured that we will do our best to make sure that does not happen.
+            However, at our gym, we always make sure that your safety is our top priority, so you can rest assured that we will do our best to make sure that does not happen.
           </p>
         </div>
       </div>